Exposure to Toxic Substances

 Between the Conference and Hearing, the court, pursuant to in M.G.L.
 Chapter 152, Section 11A, will often require an employee to submit to an impartial examination.
 A claim that has been denied by the insurance company for medical reasons, almost always requires the use of a court appointed impartial medical examiner to obtain an independent opinion on the medical issues.
 This examiner is a private medical consultant that is on a list of doctors maintained by the DIA.
 The doctor does not work for either the insurance company or the injured employee.
 The DIA also does not typically have a stake in the outcome of the case, because any award of benefits will not come from state funds in the clear majority of cases.
 As a result, the report generated by this doctor is seen as truly unbiased.

-If you are injured as a result of occupational illness or disease, contact a Boston workers’ compensation attorney for a free consultation and to ensure you obtain the best representation possible.
+If you are injured as a result of occupational illness or disease, contact our law firm for a free consultation and to ensure you obtain the best representation possible.